userfriendly01/planner/documentation/TIPS.md

 <img src="./messageErrors.png" alt="Error 500"/>

-The work-around is to test features related to these message types in the development environment, rather than locally.
+The work-around is to test features related to these message types in the development environment rather than locally, or alternatively, to run the callflow-api locally as described earlier in this document.

 ## Site Can't Be Reached
 <img src="./cantReach.png" alt="Website can't be reached"/>